-Depreciation and amortization expense was \$0.7 million for the year ended December 31, 2020 as compared to \$0.8 million in 2019 as certain fixed assets were fully depreciated during 2019.
+Depreciation and amortization expenses were \$0.6 million for the year ended December 31, 2021 as compared to \$0.7 million in the year ended December 31, 2020.
+The decrease in 2021 was primarily due to the write-off of certain assets associated with Jellico Community Hospital resulting from its closure on March 1, 2021 and to certain assets being fully depreciated during 2021.

-Loss from Continuing Operations Before Other Income (Expense), Net and Income Taxes
+Loss from Continuing Operations Before Other Income (Expense) and Income Taxes